Charter of the Compensation Committee

 The Committee's duties and responsibilities shall include each of the items enumerated in this Section 4.

 - The Committee has overall responsibility with respect to designing, approving and evaluating the executive compensation plans, policies and programs of the Corporation.
 The Committee shall adopt and make any material amendments to such plans, policies and programs.
+Where the power to amend any such executive compensation plan, policy or program is reserved to the Board, the Committee may make recommendations to the Board regarding the amendment of such plan, policy or program.

 - The Committee shall oversee the development and administration of the Corporation's compensation and benefit programs, including equity-based incentive programs and annual bonus plans for executive officers and other employees of the Corporation and the Committee shall fulfill any and all administrative responsibilities assigned to the Committee as administrator under each of the Corporation's executive compensation plans, including, without limitation, the establishment of specific performance targets, if any, in connection therewith.